gradha/gradha.github.io/src/articles/41-machine-learning-is-killing-dropbox-search.rst

 useful if you don't care about filenames.
 Looking at their website now it seems that the same idiots are still in charge.
-Here is a screenshot of the results page on my browser window, maximized to the full extent my laptop screen allows me to (you might need to click the image to appreciate the details):
+Here is a screenshot of the results page on my browser window, maximized to the full extent my laptop screen allows (you might need to click the image to appreciate the details):

 .. raw:: html